microsoft/CCF/doc/glossary.rst

     `Transport Layer Security <https://en.wikipedia.org/wiki/Transport_Layer_Security>`_ is an IETF cryptographic protocol standard designed to secure communications between a client and a server over a computer network.

   Users
-    Directly interact with the transaction engine/application running in CCF.
+    Directly interact with the application running in CCF.
 Their public identity should be voted in by members before they are allowed to issue requests.